jonkanderson/BitBalancedTableHash/README.md

 h = -\sum_i{p_i\cdot\log{p_i}}
 $$

 Efficiency (&eta;) is entropy relative to the maximum expected bits of entropy.
-It is a value between 0 and 1.
+It has a value between 0 and 1.

 $$
 \eta = \frac{h}{h_\text{max}}
 $$

-In developing this hash I found that the following calculation a rather useful metric for determining whether I am losing bits of entropy:
+In developing this hash I found the following calculation to be a rather useful metric for determining whether I am losing entropy:

 $$
-\text{logHComplement} = \ln{(1-h)}
+\text{logHComplement} = \ln{(1-\eta)}
 $$

-Using an empirically derived regression, I used the above equation to determine if my entropy calculations were close to what should be expected by comparison to what purely random values produce.
+Using an empirically derived regression, I used the above equation to determine if my entropy calculations were close to what should be expected by comparison to purely random values.

 ## Conclusion

 I am not sure what was most valuable from this experiment.
-The hashing function was developed only as a motivation for understanding entropy.
+The hashing function was developed as a motivation for understanding entropy.
 As such, the testing process was possibly more valuable than the hash itself.
 Finding a reliable metric to determine whether I am losing entropy within the development process was particularly of interest.
-Regarding the hash, uderstand that I implemented no comparison to Keccak or any other [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+As a disclaimer regarding the hash, understand that I implemented no comparison to Keccak or any other [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 Jon Anderson (jonkanderson@gmail.com)